albertoacerbi/IBM-cultevo/README.md

 Alberto Acerbi, Alex Mesoudi, and Marco Smolla

-The published version on the book is currently hosted at [https://acerbialberto.com/IBM-cultevo/](https://acerbialberto.com/IBM-cultevo/)
+The published version on the book is hosted at [https://acerbialberto.com/IBM-cultevo/](https://acerbialberto.com/IBM-cultevo/), and a physical copy is published by Routledge.
+You can purchase it [here](https://www.routledge.com/Individual-Based-Models-of-Cultural-Evolution-A-Step-by-Step-Guide-Using/Acerbi-Mesoudi-Smolla/p/book/9781032252063), and in all the usual places.

-Please notice this is a “living” book.
-It will be updated over time.

-If you would like to cite this book, you can use this reference:
+If you would like to cite the book, you can use this reference:

-Acerbi Alberto, Mesoudi Alex, and Smolla Marco (2020) *Individual-based models of cultural evolution.
-A step-by-step guide using R*. doi:110.31219/osf.io/32v6a
+Acerbi Alberto, Mesoudi Alex, and Smolla Marco (2022) *Individual-based models of cultural evolution.
+A step-by-step guide using R*.
+London, Routledge.

 --